suryashekharc/insta_reddit/README.md

 ## Author
 * **Surya Shekhar Chakraborty**

-Much thanks to Puneet Jindal for brainstorming, and to you for coming here. :)
+Much thanks to Avishek Rakshit for help with the graphic design, Puneet Jindal for brainstorming, and to you for coming here. :)

 ## License
 This project is licensed under the MIT License -